MelSumner/why-ember/app/components/ember-for-react.md

 ### CSS-in-JS

 CSS-in-JS is an anti-pattern, and should be avoided.
-If you really want to do this, there's probably an ember addon for that.
+If you really want to do this, though, there's probably an ember addon for that.

 ## API / Data Management